abikesa/spjd/spjd.md

    - Mummy is ammenable to knee surgery after US trip
    - Have zoom call with Dr. Sekimpi for further discussions
 ## D
+- Thanksgiving
+   - Health and strength.
+Every new day is a day for celebration
+   - Family for a beautiful life
+      - Sarah introduced me to jogging
+      - P introduced me to music
+         - The ear
+         - Performance
+         - Piano
+         - Guitar
+      - J
+         - Close friend & advisor in lifes journey
+         - Dhatemwa kulala & very different personalities that have been complementary
+   -